jrdodson/space-invaders-curses/README.md

 A mini space invaders knockoff using ASCII graphics via the ncurses library (with some hacky C code).
 If it won't compile with GCC, chances are you are missing some dependencies.

-Or perhaps this code is suffering from software rot; it's pretty old.